 If you love MyFitnessPal and your Fitbit, it’s really frustrating when they don’t communicate with each other!

 Hopefully, these tips get you back in order.
 If not, let us know.
-And if you have a tip to share on how you fixed this issue, pay it forward to share it with our readers.
+And if you have a suggestion to share on how you fixed this issue, pay it forward to share it with our readers.